k98kurz/tapescript/readme.md

 #### Adapter Signatures and Anonymous Multi-Hop Locks

-Ed25519 fulfills the homomorphic one-way criteria: given 2 scalars, `x1` and `x2`, and 2 points, `X1=x1*G` and `X2=x2*G`, a third point, `X3`, can be
+Ed25519 fulfills the homomorphic one-way criterion: given 2 scalars, `x1` and `x2`, and 2 points, `X1=x1*G` and `X2=x2*G`, a third point, `X3`, can be
 constructed either by adding `X1` and `X2` or by first adding `x1` and `x2` before multiplying by the base/generator point; i.e. `X1+X2 = (x1+x2)*G`.